melvincarvalho/solid-notes/ubuntu-1804.md

 HaProxy

-Add one UNIX user per solid user
+Add one UNIX user per solid user, then make a symbolic link for their data space -- issue is with new directories